seekwhencer/raspicam-ffmpeg-streaming/README.md

 - At the moment: don't use it reachable from the web.
 Use it only in a lan scenario.

 > This example setup works perfectly in a local scenario.
 Don't make it reachable from the web.

+> At the moment, you can't persist the changes you made in the UI.
+So after a restart of the mediamtx server, all changes are lost.
+> This feature is coming soon.
+Actually I'm working on it.
+Only changing props at runtime is possible at the moment.

 ## 🡆 Features (at the moment)
 - change ALL(!) **server** properties at runtime